-To pursue a major in art involves a selection process that requires the submission of both the university application and art program application.
+To pursue a major in art involves a selection process that requires the submission of both the university application and art program application (PDF).
 Please note: the art program application is included with the Ball State application when you indicate art as your intended major.

 Applicants are screened on the basis of:

 All students admitted to the School of Art complete a common first-year program of study comprised of required courses in drawing, design, computer art, and art history.
 The number of students admitted to the first-year program is limited with the ability of the School of Art to provide studio spaces and sections of required courses; and to achieve optimum student/faculty ratio.

 The School of Art awards a limited number of performance scholarships to first-time freshmen who have been admitted to the university and are entering fall semester.
 To be eligible for scholarship monies, students must have a cumulative grade point average (GPA) of 3.0 and pursue a major program in the School of Art.
 Scholarship applications are reviewed on the basis of portfolio of work, essay, resume, recommendation form, and academic record.

 If you are a student who is currently enrolled at Ball State pursuing another major and would like to become an art major, you can declare a pre-art major and begin taking first-year foundation courses in the spring or summer and later apply submitting college-level coursework.